How much money is the UK government borrowing, and does it matter?

 If the government has to set aside more cash for paying debts, it may mean it has less to spend on public services.

+Some economists fear the government is borrowing too much, at too great a cost.
 Others argue extra borrowing helps the economy grow faster - generating more tax in the long run.

-The independent Office for Budget Responsibility, which monitors the UK government's spending plans, has previously warned that public debt could soar as the population ages and tax income falls.
+It has previously warned that public debt could soar as the population ages and tax income falls.

 In an ageing population, the proportion of people of working age drops, meaning the government takes less in tax while paying out more in pensions.